 Some employers of archaeologists will expect you to have experience in related areas so look for suitable opportunities.
 By doing this you'll also show your commitment and genuine interest in the career.

 Consider volunteering as a digger or check out opportunities with local museums and galleries and heritage organisations.

-Volunteer work will introduce you to the demands of working outdoors, in all weather conditions, and it's an excellent way of demonstrating your physical fitness and resilience.
-It's also great for networking and meeting useful contacts.
+Volunteer work will introduce you to the demands of working outdoors, in all weather conditions.
+It's an excellent way of demonstrating your physical fitness and resilience, as well as making sure the work something you'll enjoy as a career.
+Volunteering is also great for networking and making useful contacts.

 Search for placements and find out more about work experience and internships.

 - independent archaeological consultants

 - private museums and charities